nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-SellSavvy detects there are required parameters missing.
+SellSavvy detects that there are required parameters missing.
   * 1a1.
 SellSavvy displays an error about the format and states the command format.

   Use case ends.